-- In the event of a disclosure of any Protected Material pursuant to this Stipulation to a. any person or persons not authorized to receive such disclosure under this Stipulation, the Party responsible for having made such disclosure, and each Party with knowledge thereof, shall immediately notify counsel for the Producing Party whose Protected Material has been disclosed and provide to such counsel all known relevant information concerning the nature and circumstances of the disclosure.
-The responsible disclosing party shall also promptly take all reasonable measures to retrieve the improperly disclosed Protected Material and to ensure that no further or greater unauthorized disclosure and/or use thereof is made. - b.
-Unauthorized or inadvertent disclosure does not change the status of Discovery Material or waive the right to hold the disclosed document or information as Protected.
+a.
+In the event of a disclosure of any Protected Material the Producing Party pursuant to this Order, which is made to any person or persons not authorized to receive such disclosure under this Order, the Party responsible for having made such disclosure, and the other Party with knowledge thereof, shall immediately notify counsel for the Producing Party whose Protected Material has been disclosed, and provide the Receiving Party's counsel all known relevant information concerning the nature and circumstances of the disclosure.
+The Party that is responsible for the disclosure shall also promptly take all reasonable measures to retrieve the improperly disclosed Protected Material and to ensure that no further or greater unauthorized disclosure and/or use thereof is made.

+b.
+Unauthorized or inadvertent disclosure does not change the confidential status of Discovery Material or waive the right to hold the disclosed document or information as Protected.